comparebasic/caneka/README.md

 Components are linked as necissary for features such as crypto and network handling (such as NaCL and eventually SSL).
 And the build system is design for extensability with other software sources.

+It also increases portability to keep the C compilation step in place so that it can build and run on a variety of architectures.

 ## The Parser